What to do in your allotment in September

 - Keep an eye on your sunflowers as they produce seed heads this month.
 Even if they’re staked, they become especially top heavy.

-- It’s time to plant your spring flowering bulbs.
-Tulips and daffodils brighten up the allotment and make excellent cut flowers.
+- It’s time to plant your spring-flowering bulbs.
+Crocus and daffodils brighten up the allotment and make excellent cut flowers.
+Tulips are best left until November and December to try and reduce the risk of fungal diseases.

 Allotment vegetables in September